 What I see happening, and perhaps very soon, is a major consolidation of services.
 Once place to rule them all.
 Live geo-tagging, chat, contact convergence, threaded conversations, status updates, one-to-many and many-to-one, a place to give and receive recommendations and feedback in real time and probably a few other things we don’t even know are possible at this time.
 And all this will be driven by a fully mobile, living in a cloud, syncing seamlessly with all your technology kind of a platform.

-I recently came across an intersting notion.
-80 year economic cycle theory (google it here).
+I recently came across an interesting notion: 80-year economic cycle theory.
 According to our current place in this cycle, we are swinging towards community thinking.
 If you were to overlay that notion with the current technology development, it’s quite evident we will seek ways to be and stay connected with each other.
 Social media will, at least at this time, be the engine that allows us to do just that.
 Technology and names may change, which is what I see happening with this coming consolidation, but principles will remain the same.

 Social Media is here to stay!